Versión en Español | Version en Français-Canadien

 Where Socure relies on legitimate interests, we take into consideration the reasonable expectations of data subjects based on their relationship with the controller, including ongoing customer relationships and access to goods or services, and balance them against our customer’s ongoing needs to validate identities, assess risk, and prevent, detect, protect or defend against, or respond to security incidents, identity theft, fraud, harassment, malicious, deceptive, or illegal activities.

-Where Socure processes special categories of personal data, we do so only in accordance with your freely given consent, which may be provided to our customer, to us directly, or both, when you use the Services, whether directly or indirectly.
+Where Socure processes special categories of personal information, we do so only in accordance with your freely given consent, which may be provided to our customer, to us directly, or both, when you use the Services, whether directly or indirectly.

 Disclosure of Personal Information